squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/install.md

 Although not required, it is strongly recommended to create and activate a [Python virtual environment](https://realpython.com/python-virtual-environments-a-primer/) for the project.

 There are a number of ways to create a Python virtual environment.
-One of the most common ways is by running `python -m venv .venv` (or `python3 -m venv .venv`) in the terminal.
+One of the most common ways is by running `python -m venv .venv` in the terminal.
 This will create a ".venv" folder in your project.

 Then, activate the virtual environment by doing one of the following:
-- run `.venv/Scripts/activate` in a Windows terminal, or
+- run `.venv\Scripts\activate` in a Windows terminal, or
 - run `source .venv/bin/activate` in a Mac/Linux terminal, or
 - in VSCode, install the Python extension, press `Ctrl+Shift+P`, go to `Python: Select Interpreter`, and select the ".venv" folder you just created such that VSCode will always activate it for you when opening the project